For more information or to apply for a UHealth volunteer role

 Who can volunteer?

 If you’re passionate about helping others, you’ll make a great volunteer.
-You must be a citizen or legal permanent resident of the U.S. We ask that all our volunteers commit to at least one, three- or four-hour shift a week for six months.
+You must be a citizen or legal permanent resident of the U.S. We ask that all our volunteers commit to at least one, three- or four-hour shift a week for one year.

 Volunteers must be at least 16 years old.
 All volunteers under 18 must have a parent or guardian complete a consent form.